Ellipsis:

 With men that make a difference (שָׁנָה , shanah see Esther.
 1:7; 3:8),

-an ordinary man thou shalt not mingle thyself.
+between a king and an ordinary man thou shalt not mingle thyself.

 For their calamity (whose? evidently that of two persons, viz., that of the king